stuartiquinn/Housing_Analysis/HPI_FRE/FRE_State_HPI_Facet.md

 <img src="images/plot-1.png" title="" alt="" style="display: block; margin: auto;" />

-The annotations are still a little crowded, so we may want to break up the facet into 25 or better viewing.
+The annotations are still a little crowded, so we may want to break up the facet into 25 for better viewing.

 [1]: http://www.freddiemac.com/finance/house_price_index.html
 [2]: http://www.freddiemac.com/finance/fmhpi/docs/FMHPI.pdf